Mary Chapin Carpenter: Personal life

-Carpenter was single for most of her recording career.
-In a 1994 profile, Entertainment Weekly referred to Carpenter as "a spokes-singer for the thirtysomething single woman".
+Carpenter was unmarried for most of her recording career.
+In a 1994 profile, Dana Kennedy of Entertainment Weekly referred to Carpenter as "a spokes-singer for the thirtysomething single woman".
 On June 1, 2002, she married Timmy Smith, a general contractor then working in Batesville, Virginia.
 Actress Sissy Spacek and singer Dave Matthews were in attendance at the wedding.
 By 2007, the couple lived on a farm outside Charlottesville, Virginia.
-The couple divorced shortly before the release of Ashes and Roses, at which point Carpenter continued to live on the farm.
+The couple divorced shortly before the release of Ashes and Roses (2012), at which point Carpenter continued to live on the farm.
 That album's track "What to Keep and What to Throw Away" was inspired by her divorce from Smith.

-Carpenter was the author of a column in The Washington Times from December 2008 to March 2009 in which she discussed topics related to music and politics.
+Carpenter was the author of four columns in The Washington Times from December 2008 to March 2009, in which she discussed topics related to music and politics.
 Ben Walsh of The Independent cited this, along with her involvements in various charities, as examples of Carpenter's liberal political leanings.
 Relatedly, she told The Buffalo News in 1995 that she considered herself to be politically liberal; she also stated that "it seems as if the Republicans co-opted the entire country music community.
 In fact, a lot of country artists are Democrats."

 Awards

-Carpenter has won five Grammy Awards, two Academy of Country Music awards, and two Country Music Association awards.
+Carpenter has won five Grammy Awards, three Academy of Country Music awards, and two Country Music Association awards.

 Discography

+Carpenter has released seventeen studio albums between 1987 and 2025.